omeka/Documentation/source/Reference/models/Table/File.rst

         :param array $fileIds: Optional If given, this will only retrieve files with these specific IDs.
         :param string $sort: The manner by which to order the files.
 For example: 'id': file id, 'filename' = alphabetical by filename.
 The default is 'order', following the user's specified order.
         :returns: array

+    .. php:method:: findOneByItem(integer $itemId, integer $index = 0, string $sort = order)

+        Get a single file associated with an item, by index.

+        :param integer $itemId:
+        :param integer $index:
+        :param string $sort: The manner by which to order the files.
+For example: 'id': file id, 'filename' = alphabetical by filename.
+The default is 'order', following the user's specified order.
+        :returns: File|null

     .. php:method:: findWithImages(integer $itemId, integer|null $index, string $sort = order)